-Picnic areas are located in the Basement and on the Third floor.
+Picnic areas are located in the Basement, on the 1st floor opposite Time Measurement and on the Third floor.

 There is a rolling programme of temporary exhibitions, if you require further information please contact the Enquiry Line.

 The Science Museum has a number of interactive galleries where visitors are encouraged to interact with the exhibits through vision, sound and cognitive ability.
-These galleries include The Garden in the Basement, Pattern Pod on the Ground floor, Energy on the Second floor and Launchpad on the Third floor.
+These galleries include The Garden in the Basement, Pattern Pod on the Ground floor and Energy on the Second floor.
 Most of these areas are staffed by Explainers - our professional science communicators who provide personal guidance, explanations and demonstrations on gallery.
 These galleries can sometimes become very crowded and visitors with additional needs are advised to contact our Enquiry Line or our Education Bookings before their visit.
 All interactive galleries are marked by a hands-on symbol on the map.

-Disabled visitors receive concessionary prices for IMAX 3D Cinema and an enabler/support person is eligible for free entry.
+Disabled visitors receive concessionary prices for the IMAX 3D Theatre and an enabler/support person is eligible for free entry.

 There are 4 permanent wheelchair spaces in the cinema which are located in two areas.
 However, the seating can be adjusted to accommodate further wheelchairs.
 This requires 48 hours notice, so if you are planning to visit in a group/party please contact the Enquiry Line in advance to book seating.
 Guide dogs are welcome in the cinema.